e-picas/grunt-nunjucks-render/README.md

 ```

 See the [dedicated page](http://gruntjs.com/configuring-tasks#files-array-format) to learn
 how to build your `files` objects.
+Note that some properties are added here:

+-   `data` to define a list of files to get parsing data,
+-   `str`, `str_prepend` and `str_append` to define some raw strings to parse and concatenate
+    to final rendering.

 ### Environment